CodingPerson/OSET/README.md

 ## Datasets

-We construct two benchmark datasets of the OSET task based on existing fine-grained entity typing datasets (BBN, Few-NERD), which are provided in the folder `data`.
+We construct two benchmark datasets for the OSET task based on existing fine-grained entity typing datasets (BBN, Few-NERD), which are provided in the folder `data`.
 The dataset statistics are shown as follows:

 | **Dataset**                        | **BBN** | **Few-NERD** |
 | ---------------------------------- | ------- | ------------ |